 The program commences with 300 hours of medical fundamentals and terminology, followed by 300 hours of intensive introduction to software that is in high demand in any business dealing with keyboarding, word processing, and spreadsheet data analysis.
 Following the Microsoft Windows component, students receive a thorough grounding in applied principles of medical office work, phlebotomy, EKG and clinical procedures as well as training in customized medical billing software packages in common use nationwide.
 This component is 750 hours in length.
 The student applies knowledge learned in the classroom to medical office procedures, along with specific professional software utilities.
-Hands-on training in the above mentioned areas are done based on theories of computer operations and medical billing.
-150 hours of business communications and human relations courses round out the program.
+Hands-on training in the above mentioned areas is done based on theories of computer operations, electronic health record keeping and medical billing.
+150 hours of business communications and career preparation courses round out the program.

-Program Code: MA1500-Medical Administrative Assistant
+Program Code: MA1500-Medical Administrative Assistant (T/H)